Kimxbzheng/CaT/README.md

 `./code/visualization.ipynb` includes the visualization of the primary capsules, the capsule outputs, and each of the capsule dimensions.

 ## Data and Results contained in the folders
 As the size of models and figures are large,  we did not upload in this repo.
-If you are interested in our method, please download from google drive. scModel:https://drive.google.com/drive/folders/1QKS6s3lBgbheFMtpiI3wpF3LQnEOxvP-?usp=sharing.
-TransferModel: https://drive.google.com/drive/folders/1WVb_qvGlZf3r9Ug2H6EGmobayjacGTgr?usp=drive_link.
+If you are interested in our method, please download from google drive (link below).
 All the data can be access from the accession number stated in our paper.

 `./biomarkers` contains the predicted results of the existing biomarkers and traditional machine learning models on scRNA-seq data.
 `./data/dataBulk` contains the sepsis cohorts of microarray and bulk RNA-seq used in this study for the evaluation.
 The data can be downloaded from Gene Expression Omnibus (GEO) database.
 `./data/dataSC` contains the raw data and the processed data of the single-cell RNA-seq data of sepsis.
 The preprocess data can be access through: https://drive.google.com/drive/folders/1mFuhzhLleHsGR6kBk4JZkgh9TGIB2QaJ?usp=drive_link.
-`modelsave` contains the model called trained on single-cell RNA-seq data and the model fine-tuned on bulk RNA data.
+`modelsave` contains the model called trained on single-cell RNA-seq data and the model fine-tuned on bulk RNA data.scModel:https://drive.google.com/drive/folders/1QKS6s3lBgbheFMtpiI3wpF3LQnEOxvP-?usp=sharing.
+TransferModel: https://drive.google.com/drive/folders/1WVb_qvGlZf3r9Ug2H6EGmobayjacGTgr?usp=drive_link.